-Before coming to Temple-Emanu-El in 1992, Rabbi Meyer was ordained by the Hebrew Union College-Jewish Institute of Religion in 1986 and served six years as the Associate Rabbi of the historic Congregation Sherith Israel in San Francisco.
-He received his Masters of Theology degree from Harvard Divinity School in 1996 and is currently a Doctoral Candidate at Spertus Institute, Chicago.
-In 2011, Rabbi Meyer was awarded the Doctor of Divinity (honoris causa) from HUC-JIR.
+Rabbi David J. Meyer was called to the pulpit of Temple Emanu-El, Marblehead in the fall of 1992.
+Ordained by the Hebrew Union College-Jewish Institute of Religion in 1986, Rabbi Meyer served for six years as the Associate Rabbi of the historic Congregation Sherith Israel in San Francisco, California.
+He later received his Masters of Theology Degree from Harvard Divinity School in 1996, and is currently a Doctoral Candidate at Spertus Institute, Chicago.
+In May, 2011, Rabbi Meyer was awarded the Doctor of Divinity (honoris causa) from HUC-JIR.

-Well-known around the country and abroad in the field of contemporary Jewish folk music, he spent more than a decade as Music Director at the American Jewish University’s Brandeis-Bardin Campus in Southern California.
-Recently, he has teamed with Jon Nelson to release two full-length CDs of original songs, “This One At Last” and “Road Without Shoulders.”
+Well-known in the field of contemporary Jewish folk music, he spent more than a decade as Music Director at the American Jewish University’s Brandeis-Bardin Campus in Southern California.
+Recently, he has teamed with Jon Nelson to release two full-length CD’s of original songs, “This One At Last”, and “Road Without Shoulders”.

-Rabbi Meyer is also active in many community events and organizations.
-He is a Past-President of the North Shore Rabbinical Association and the Marblehead Ministerial Association.
-In addition, Rabbi Meyer has served as a member of the Essex County Anti-Crime Council, on the Boards of the Jewish Federation of the North Shore and Cohen Hillel Academy, and was among the founders of the MarbleheadCares Coalition.
+In addition to his pulpit and pastoral duties, Rabbi Meyer is active in a wide variety of community activities and organizations on Boston’s North Shore.
+He is a Past-President of the North Shore Rabbinical and Cantorial Association, and also of the Marblehead Ministerial Association.
+In addition, Rabbi Meyer has served as a member of the Essex County Anti-Crime Council, on the Board of the Jewish Federation of the North Shore, and of Epstein Hillel Academy, and was among the founders of the MarbleheadCares Coalition.